Montedoro 2025-10-08T14:16:42+01:00

 Client: YAC and Craco Ricerche srl

-Not far from the most famous city of Matera, perched on a landscape of white dunes, lies Craco.
-Currently a ghost town, the ancient “Montedoro” was completely abandoned following the disastrous landslide of 1963.
-The small medieval town was built starting from a rocky spur emerging from the clayey soils covered with layers of sand that characterize the Lucanian landscape generating the natural sculptural forms commonly known as “Calanchi”.
+Not far from the renowned city of Matera, perched on a landscape of white dunes, lies Craco.
+Now a ghost town, the ancient “Montedoro” was completely abandoned following the catastrophic landslide of 1963.

-Along this spur that the most representative buildings have resisted: the Norman Tower, the Church, Palazzo Grossi, a series of residential units and Palazzo Carbone.
-The rest of the city, founded on clay, has been reduced to a pile of rubble, physical evidence of a past that will not be easily forgotten.
+Along this spur, the most representative buildings have survived: the Norman Tower, the Church, Palazzo Grossi, several residential units, and Palazzo Carbone.
+The rest of the town, founded on clay, has collapsed into rubble—tangible evidence of a past that will not easily fade.

-It is precisely from this “void” that the project tries to pick up the story.
+It is precisely from this void that the project seeks to continue the story.

-They look like temporary structures, scaffoldings waiting, sometimes clinging to the rocks, other times suspended over the landscape.
+They appear as temporary structures—scaffoldings in waiting—sometimes clinging to the rocks, at other times suspended over the landscape.

 This work is a tribute.